The Rise of Nationalism in Europe

 - On the earth in the foreground of the image lie the shattered remains of the symbols of absolutist institutions. (absolutist-a government or system of rule that has no restraints on the power exercised.)

-- All these led by the United States and Switzerland (nation-states) followed by France having the new tri-colored flag, Germany.
+- All these were led by the United States and Switzerland (nation-states) followed by France having the new tri-colored flag, Germany.

 - The flag they carry is an expression of liberal hopes in 1848 to unify the numerous German-speaking principalities into a nation-state under a democratic constitution.
 All these followed by the people of Germany, are the peoples of the Kingdom of the Two Scillies, Lombardy, Poland, England, Ireland, Hungary, and Russia.
 Austria, the